Skoda Octavia hatchback (2017 - ) review

-All Octavias have a decent level of equipment as standard, including an infotainment system with DAB radio and smartphone connectivity, controlled through an 8.0-inch touch-screen.
-SE models add cruise control and dual-zone air conditioning, while SE Technology cars have an upgraded infotainment system, adaptive cruise control and parking sensors both front and back, and Sportline has black headlining and sports seats.
+All Octavias have a decent level of equipment as standard, including an infotainment system with DAB radio and smartphone connectivity, controlled through an 8.0-inch touchscreen.
+SE models add cruise control and dual-zone air conditioning, while SE Drive cars have 17-inch alloys and an upgraded infotainment system.
+SE Technology adds adaptive cruise control and parking sensors both front and back, and Sportline has black headlining and sports seats.
 SE L models give you 17-inch alloy wheels, leather and Alcantara upholstery and full LED headlights, while the L&K variant includes a larger 9.2-inch infotainment screen, an upgraded sound system and 18-inch alloys.
 The vRS model has 18-inch wheels and red seams on the upholstery, while the vRS Challenge has Alcantara-covered sports seats and 19-inch wheels.

 You'll buy an Octavia because you want a well-made, practical and economical car at a competitive price.
-The Octavia may not set everyone’s pulse racing, but it’s a very sensible choice that gives you a lot of car and kit for your money, and comes in enough varieties to suit most tastes and needs.
-An exceptional all-rounder.
+It’s a very sensible choice that gives you a lot of car and kit for your money, and comes in enough varieties to suit most tastes and needs.
+It's an exceptional all-rounder.